Welcome to Tri4Japan

 We’ve started Tri4Japan to raise money to help the people of Kamaishi who in many cases have literally lost everything in this devastating disaster.
 At this time rescue workers are unable to reach the town, but when it is safe to do so we will visit Kamaishi and identify a worthwhile project to support with funds raised that will make a tangible difference.

 Kamaishi International Triathlon has been at the forefront of triathlon in Japan for over 22 years.
-To name just a few Pro’s, Cameron Brown, Lorretta and Luke Harrop, Rina Bradshaw Hill, Glende Magnum, Chris Hill, Stephen Farrell, Jason Metters, myself Mike Trees, have all raced there.
+To name just a few Pro's, Cameron Brown, Lorretta and Luke Harrop, Rina Bradshaw Hill, Glende Magnum, Chris Hill, Stephen Farrell, Jason Metters, myself Mike Trees, have all raced there.
 It was funded totally by the Town Council.
 Now the town has been devastated and that same council and town needs our support.
+It is our aim to provide this support and also to bring triathlon back to Kamaishi and help organise an event that we hope will be supported and attended by the biggest names in triathlon when the town has been redeveloped.

 Kamaishi International Triathlon has been at the forefront of triathlon in Japan for over 22 years.
 To name just a few Pro’s, Cameron Brown, Lorretta and Luke Harrop, Rina Bradshaw Hill, Glende Magnum, Chris Hill, Stephen Farrell, Jason Metters, myself Mike Trees, have all raced there.